Free shipping starts now, no minimum!

 Extracellular Domain Antibodies

-Targeting the External Epitope of Cell Membrane Proteins
+Targeting the External Epitopes of Cell Membrane Proteins

-Extracellular domain antibodies – those against the external region of cell membrane proteins – are specialized antibodies we make in-house here at Alomone Labs.
-They exhibit all of the behaviors and binding properties you’d expect from an antibody, however extracellular domain antibodies only bind to an extracellular epitope.
-This targeted binding makes them ideal for live-cell assays or when you want to study – without disturbing – cellular dynamics.
+At Alomone Labs, we specialize in producing extracellular domain antibodies, which are antibodies specifically designed to target the external region of cell membrane proteins.
+Extracellular domain antibodies exhibit all behaviours and binding properties expected from an antibody but only bind to an extracellular epitope.
+This targeted binding makes them ideal for live-cell assays or studying cellular dynamics without disturbing cell integrity.

-At Alomone Labs we always give you the precise epitope sequence that our antibodies recognize, so you can always be sure whether it fits your experiments.
-To further support research, we also offer custom services, where you can have your external antibody conjugated to a specific reporter or made in a specific solution.
+For each of our extracellular domain antibodies, we always give you the precise epitope sequence that the antibody recognizes.
+This way you can always be sure whether it fits your experiments.
+To further support your research, we also offer custom services, where you can have your extracellular domain antibody conjugated to a specific reporter or made in a specific solution.

-Antibodies targeting the outer membrane protein epitope of ion channels and transporters, or the GPCR’s extracellular loop are essential to observe membrane protein dynamics.
-Binding an outer membrane epitope lets you run real-time assessments of protein trafficking, localization, and lateral diffusion without disrupting the cell’s integrity.
-Being able to observe dynamic cellular processes in their native state offers insights into both protein interactions and cellular behavior under normal physiological conditions.
+Extracellular domain antibodies are essential to observe membrane protein dynamics.
+Our antibodies target the outer membrane protein epitope of ion channels and transporters or the GPCR’s extracellular loop.
+Binding an outer membrane epitope lets you assess protein trafficking, localization, and lateral diffusion in real time, without damaging cell integrity.
+Observing dynamic cellular processes in their native state offers insights into protein interactions and cellular behavior under normal physiological conditions.

 Live Cell Microglia Marker Detection Panels